Avoid expensive vet visits

-There’s a lot to consider when camping with dogs and searching for a great destination.
+Traveling with a dog is quite a unique situation as it forces you to rethink your travel itinerary to a certain extent.
 Not only do all the usual factors come into play — how much time you’ve got off work, how far you want to drive, what sort of experiences you want to enjoy, etc. — but you also need to plan a journey with your dog in mind.

 That means researching what dog-friendly activities are on offer at the destination.
 For example, are there restaurants where pups are welcome?
 Are there lots of dog-friendly parks and beaches in the area?
 What about walking trails?
 What other attractions can you enjoy with your pup by your side?